imteekay/machine-learning-research/books/an-introduction-to-statistical-learning-wtih-applications-in-python/classification.md

   - An online banking service must be able to determine whether or not a transaction being performed on the site is fraudulent, on the basis of the user’s IP address, past transaction history, and so forth.
   - On the basis of DNA sequence data for a number of patients with and without a given disease, a biologist would like to figure out which DNA mutations are deleterious (disease-causing) and which are not.
 - Why Not Linear Regression?
-  - there are at least two reasons not to perform classifica- tion using a regression method: (a) a regression method cannot accommodate a qualitative response with more than two classes; (b) a regression method will not provide meaningful estimates of `Pr(Y|X)`, even with just two classes.
+  - There are at least two reasons not to perform classification using a regression method: (a) a regression method cannot accommodate a qualitative response with more than two classes; (b) a regression method will not provide meaningful estimates of `Pr(Y|X)`, even with just two classes.
 Thus, it is preferable to use a classification method that is truly suited for qualitative response values.

 ## Logistic Regression